TrumpForUSA/HowTrumpWins2020/README.md

 > Based on residential zip code (among other factors), citizens will be eligible for up to $500 a month bonus income through ***TUI***.

+### *Rewarding Employment Bonus*
+Bonus ***Trump Universal Income*** for citizens who are employed (including independent contractors), with an additional bonus of up to $3,000 per month based on a sliding scale up to the first $100,000 a year of earned income.

 ### *Trump Family Protection*
 An extension to ***TUI***, providing life insurance coverage to your named beneficiaries in an amount equal to a historical average of total ***TUI*** payments.